Royce Hart: Early days

 Hart grew up in central Tasmania with an older brother, Lance, and two younger sisters, Gayle and Cheryl.
 He gravitated toward sports, in particular Australian football, which upset his mother, who thought the game too rough.
 Hart was educated at Clarence High School and participated in football and athletics.
 He played as a rover in the Tasmanian under-15 schoolboys team before his growth spurt, and held a junior high-jumping record for about 20 years.
 Playing on the ball helped develop his ground skills, but he was able to exert greater presence on the field after his growth spurt.

 Hart was invited to Clarence in 1964 to play for the under-17s team.
 But because their season started late, he went and trained with the under-19s team.
 He went on to win the best first-year player award, and then won the best and fairest the following season.

 These performances caught the attention of Harry Jenkins, the Tasmanian-based recruiting scout for Richmond.
 Acting on Jenkins' recommendation, club secretary Graeme Richmond flew to the island state to watch Hart in action, but he missed seeing Hart play.
 Nevertheless, Richmond was prepared to sign Hart sight unseen.
 Hart's mother warned that he would need suitable clothing to wear to work, which he didn't have.
 Richmond countered by offering the youngster a suit and six shirts, then posted papers to the Hart household, which were readily signed.
-At a time when untried players were asking VFL clubs for large signing on fees, Richmond knew he had a bargain.
+At a time when untried players were asking VFL clubs for large signing fees, Richmond knew he had a bargain.
 Aged 17, Hart crossed Bass Strait determined to develop his precocious talent, which was unusual; most Tasmania players played a number of seasons in the local competition before crossing to Victoria as mature age recruits.

 Arrival at Richmond

 Hart arrived in Melbourne with 20 pounds in his pocket (contrary to some accounts of his life, this money was his own and not provided by Richmond) and initially boarded with Graeme Richmond.
-He started work in bank and began a comprehensive weight training regime at Frank Sedgman's gym; at the time of his arrival in Melbourne, Hart weighed only 10 stone 12 pounds (69 kg).
+He started work in a bank and began a comprehensive weight training regime at Frank Sedgman's gym; at the time of his arrival in Melbourne, Hart weighed only 10 stone 12 pounds (69 kg).